Prepare for a career as a patient care technician in as little as 9 months.

 Earning a patient care tech diploma is an important career step.
 That’s why Brightwood College strives to guide and support you during the job search process.
-Our Career Services team can review your resume, share interview strategies, and help you begin your job search.
+Our Career Development department can review your resume, share interview strategies, and help you begin your job search.

 As a graduate from Brightwood College's Patient Care Technician Diploma program, you may pursue various entry-level positions such as the following:

 Take the first step towards a new career in patient care.
 Fill out our information form or give us a call to learn more about patient care program.

 The College makes no representation, promise or guarantee that completion of this program either assures passage of any certification examination or acceptance by any state board.
 Prospective and current students, as well as graduates, are responsible for researching and understanding all examination, registration or licensure requirements in any state in which they seek to become registered, licensed or employed.
 Brightwood College does not guarantee employment or career advancement.